ChiNg22nd04/ChiNg22nd04/README.md

 - 💞️ I’m always excited to learn and collaborate on new projects.
 - 📫 Let’s connect on [Facebook](https://www.facebook.com/elyzabellanchi) and [LinkedIn](https://www.linkedin.com/in/lan-chi-nguy%E1%BB%85n-856251316/)!

-## Group 3 - Hotel Management Project

-This project is implemented by **Group 3** with the goal of developing an efficient hotel management system.

-### Main Content of the Project

-1. **Booking Management**: Allows users to book rooms online and manage booking information.
-2. **Customer Management**: Stores and manages customer information, making it easy to track their stay history.
-3. **Service Management**: Provides various types of services and amenities for customers.

 ## Technologies Used

 <div>